Chidunbo/AI-Sphero-Website/models/README.txt

 ==========================

 1. Train your gesture model in Teachable Machine (https://teachablemachine.withgoogle.com/)
-   - Use the training data from the ../training_data/ folder if needed
    - Create classes for your gestures (e.g., "hand-up", "head-left", etc.)

 2. Export your model: